cspeterson/splatmoji/README.md

 rofi_command=rofi -dmenu -p : -i -monitor -2 -theme /path/to/themefile
 ```

-For *many* other options, see the rofi manpage.
+For *many* other options, see the Rofi manpage.

 ## Xsel config (copying to clipboard)